Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Problems?
 ---------
 If you get a message in game "MGE XE serious error condition.
-Check mgeXE.log for details.", you can see the log file by clicking the "Show mgeXE.log" button in the Config tab of MGEXEgui.
+Exit Morrowind and check mgeXE.log for details.", you can see the log file by clicking the "Show mgeXE.log" button in the Config tab of MGEXEgui.
 You may be able to discover what's wrong from the error message.

 Questions and support thread at #troubleshooting channel on discord https://discord.me/mwmods